taijeronv/pmewargame/content/post/ngwargame/index.md

 - Easy to tailor decisions to learning outcomes.

 ### Gameplay
-The player is presented with a webpage of scenarios.
-A brief summary is shown, which helps the player decide which scenario to play.
-The player clicks on the desired scenario and is taken to a separate page where the game is loaded along with the relevant scenario data.
+The player is presented with a webpage with a list of  scenarios.
+Each scenario has a brief summary giving the player an idea of what it is about.

-Before the game begins, the player has an opportunity to plan and organize their forces.
-The player can use the plan they created when they did their TDE, or they can create a new one.
-Before the first turn begins, the player issues orders based on their planning.
-Once they are satisfied, they press the "Go" button, and the turn executes.

 1. Before the first turn is executed, the player does some planning, issues orders, and re-organizes their forces.
 2. Once they are satisfied, they press the "Go" button, and the turn executes.